SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 It should be noted that having a criminal record does not necessarily prevent someone from being recruited as a staff member or volunteer.

 It may be very hard for a worker to report a concern about a colleague to a service manager but the safety and protection of the adult at risk must always be the priority.
-Likewise, should a tenant wish to make a complaint about EHG, the procedure is explained in our Complaints & Whistleblowing policies.
+Likewise, should an individual wish to make a complaint about EHG, the procedure is explained in our Complaints & Whistleblowing policies.
 Any major breaches of policy by staff may require a ‘Serious Incident’ report which would be flagged up to Trustee level and potentially also the Charity Commissioning board.

 For the volunteers in our Friendship & Support teams, the responsibility lies with the Partner Church to get each individual a DBS.
 A ‘basic’ DBS (‘enhanced’ if the tenant group includes children or if they are particularly vulnerable ie: due to age or disability) covers the support offered to tenants as there will be little or no regulated activity within their role.
 There should be no charge for this service, as the volunteers are unpaid.
 The person submitting the check should specify the job role on the application as ‘befriender’ or ‘activities assistant’ – which are recognised DBS terms.
 A job role is needed if you want to specify the term ‘volunteer’ on the check.
-Should the house being supported include children additional information can be found on www.gov.uk and you can also refer to our Safeguarding Children Policy (available on Sharepoint).
+In the case of a property being supported including children additional information can be found on www.gov.uk and you can also refer to our Safeguarding Children Policy (available on Sharepoint).
 The DBS should still state that they are working with an adult workforce as friendship & support groups would not have direct responsibility for children.

 Confidentiality is central to the work of EHG, and the attention of all staff and volunteers is drawn to the GDPR Data Protection Policy.